jjaquinta/BattleAngelAlita/GunDreams/trans_clean2/ch09_ai.md

 "Hush...
 Bredda, I hope that nosy woman doesn’t show up like last time.
 Well, she's probably at the bottom of the sewer river by now, staring up at the surface."
 Covered in white hair entangled around his body, Norinco, now inside Bredda’s body, wheezed and strapped a long, deadly knife to his waist before leaving the ruins and heading into the night town.
 He was out once again to hunt fresh prey to offer Bredda tonight.

----

-This revision enhances the original text by refining the language, improving the flow, and adding depth to the descriptions and character emotions.
-Paragraphs have been structured to ensure clarity and maintain a compelling narrative pace, aligning with the quality expected of a Hugo Award-winning science fiction novel.